apache/mina-site/source/mina-project/userguide/ch2-basics/ch2.2-sample-tcp-server.md

 }
 ```

-With the NioSocketAcceptor class in place, we can go ahead and define the handler class and bind the NioSocketAcceptor to a port :
+With the NioSocketAcceptor class in place, we can go ahead and define the handler class and bind the NioSocketAcceptor to a port:

 ```java
 import java.net.InetSocketAddress;